PoisotLab/ms_network_prediction/manuscript.md

 shape species distributions at both local and broad spatial scales, and including interactions in SDM models typically improves predictive performance [@Araujo2007ImpBio; @Wisz2013RolBio; @Pigot2013SpeInt].
-However, these tend to rely on approaches involving estimating pairwise dependencies based on cooccurance, using surrogates for biotic-interaction gradients, and hybridizing SDMs with dynamic models [@Wisz2013RolBio].
+However, these tend to rely on approaches involving estimating pairwise dependencies based on cooccurrence, using surrogates for biotic-interaction gradients, and hybridizing SDMs with dynamic models [@Wisz2013RolBio].
 Most existing models to predict the future distribution of species ignore interactions [@Urban2016ImpFor].
 Changes in